Linear labels

 repo — which GitHub repository the job works in

-Create a parent label named repo in Linear.
-Under it, add one child label per repository you want Delego to target.
-For example, a label named delegoapp/runner tells the runner to clone and work in the delegoapp/runner repository:
+Delego creates an empty parent label named repo for you.
+Add one child label per repository you want Delego to target — for example, a label named delegoapp/runner tells the runner to clone and work in the delegoapp/runner repository:

 repo